Tag: Imago Dei

 What if, however, we are looking at it wrong?
 Perhaps instead of looking at the disasters and troubles, we should be looking for God.
 Who or what is God stirring around us?
 If we become too obsessed with the world, we could miss God.

 This is not to say don’t pay attention to the world.
-In fact, part of the words of Isaiah is exactly why we should be looking for God in action: good news, heal, liberty, , (even) vengeance, comfort, crown, festive.
+In fact, part of the words of Isaiah is exactly why we should be looking for God in action: , heal, liberty, , (even) vengeance, , crown, festive.

 This is not to say that God desires bad things.
-God will use the bad things (whether natural or depravity) to mold and shape if we seek God.
-If we are not seeking God in these things and through these things, we are far more likely to have hearts that become harder and more resistant to , whether it is being or loving .
+God will use the bad things (whether natural or depravity) to mold and if we seek God.
+If we are not seeking God in these things and through these things, we are far more likely to have hearts that become harder and more resistant to love, whether it is being loved or loving others.

 Rejoice in suffering because God is with us.
 Not because it’s fun.